 How the ACT is Structured

 The ACT comprises four sections in the following subject areas: (1) English, (2) Math, (3) Reading, and (4) Science.
 Examinees can choose whether or not to complete an optional Writing section.
 The testing time for the four main sections is 2 hours, 55 minutes, plus an additional 40 minutes if the writing option is exercised.
 With breaks, expect to spend 4+ hours testing in toal.

 The first section covers English usage and mechanics, including punctuation and grammar.
 It also covers rhetorical skills, together with sentence structure and organization.
-The English section has 75 questions with a testing time of 45 minutes.
+The English section has 75 questions, with a testing time of 45 minutes.

 Math is the second section of the exam and tests the subjects of pre-algebra, algebra, plane geometry, coordinate geometry, and trigonometry.
 For the math section you are allowed to use your 4-function scientific or graphing calculator, provided it is not on the ACT’s prohibited list.
 Be sure to check the ACT website for a current list of prohibited calculators.
 The math section has 60 questions, with a testing time of 60 minutes.